"

 [3, Appendix B]

-If you create your own visual (table or graph) based on the data from a source, then your citation should refer to the source you got the data from.
+If you create your own visual (table or graph) based on the data from a source, then your citation should refer to the source that you got the data from.
 You might include a note such as

 … data in Figure 1 has been adapted from [3].